 The image above is of a helmet that has been through a severe crash, yet looks “fine.”
-So keep in mind, they may have thrown the helmet in a bit of road rage and damaged it that way.
-They may have had a low-speed crash in the helmet and it absorbed the impact.
+So keep in mind, there are lots of ways to damage a helmet.
+The previous owner may have thrown it in a bit of road rage and damaged it that way.
+They may have had a low-speed crash in the helmet, which absorbed the impact.
 They might have rear-ended a truck and headbutted the tailgate.
 No matter what, the helmet is considered destroyed at that moment and you need to just walk away.

 If Possible, Buy From Someone You Know

-However, if buying used is your only option, then approach the purchase without any firm decision to buy.
+However, if buying used is your only option, then approach the purchase without any firm commitment to buying.
 Inspect, inspect some more, and then re-inspect.
 Ask questions.
 Find out the age.
 If the manufacturer’s tag or sticker is missing inside the helmet, ask why.
 If anything seems fishy, walk away.
-This is especially true if the helmet seems to be too good a deal to be true, as the helmet may also be counterfeit.
+This is especially true if the helmet seems to be too good a deal to be true, since the helmet may also be counterfeit.